HumanRemainsDL/HRDL/Scripts and Regex/README.md

-# Scripts and Regox Repo
+# Scripts and Regex Repo

 This folder contains the various scripts and regex search parameters used to find potentially suitable material from a range of collections: